tanggengyan/tanggengyan.github.io/README.md

 ## Social Media

 In 2021, I founded the WeChat Offical Account *Journal Observer*(期刊观察).
-From time to time, I have been sharing profound research findings on scholarly publishing, sociology of science and scientometrics on the Journal Observer.
-As of 1 Feb 2023, the Journal Observer had 2,700 subscribers, with an average of 400 reads per article.
+From time to time, I have been sharing profound research findings on scholarly publishing, sociology of science and scientometrics on the *Journal Observer*.
+As of 1 Feb 2023, the *Journal Observer* had 2,700 subscribers, with an average of 400 reads per article.

 ## Statement